ChicagoDSA/chapter-website/_homepage/en/index.md

 image-credit: Sarah-Ji
 ---

+DSA is the largest socialist organization in the United States.
+As an entirely volunteer-run, member-driven organization, the Chicago chapter organizes campaigns to put power in the hands of our neighbors, build rank-and-file labor, and provide political education.

 ## [Campaigns](campaigns)

 {% include list-tiles.html collection="campaigns" %}

 ## [Upcoming events](events)

-{% include list-events.html calendar="ksc3uaa38o41o2vz8o" limit=2 %}
+{% include list-events.html calendar="ksc3uaa38o41o2vz8o" limit=4 %}